 - Or, genetic testing can be used to establish who is and who is not recognized as the parent of the child.

 If the child was conceived using alternative reproduction methods like sperm donation, then the court will focus on the intent to parent the child rather than on who is a biological parent.

 While you will be unable to get a child support plan during pregnancy, you can file for this after the child is born.
 The court will include this motion, which is also called “reserving the issue,” in the final divorce order.
 In most cases, however, at least these two things must be established:

 - A spouse is pregnant during the divorce, and there is common knowledge of this.

 - And, it has been agreed that the other partner will be a legal parent.

 Pregnancy and divorce are complicated matters that are also sensitive.
-It is best to work together with a Bothell divorce attorney so that all grey areas are well understood.
+It is best to work together with a Bothell divorce attorney to understand all grey areas.